onnx/onnx/docs/Operators-ml.md

       the associated class_weights index.<br>
       One and only one of classlabels_strings or classlabels_int64s will be defined.
 The class_ids are indices into this list.
-      All fields of type TENSOR may have float or double elements, this type should be the same as the input type.
+      All fields ending with <i>_as_tensor</i> can be used instead of the same parameter without the suffix if the element type is double and not float.

 #### Version